Boston stops Warriors’ comeback attempt to make it 2-1

 Boston hasn’t lost two games in a row so far in the playoffs, and as soon as the match began they made it clear that this streak was not going to end this morning.
 Guided by a sensational Jaylen Brown, who scored 17 points in the first quarter, the locals soon took a double-digit lead, something in which their great defense was also essential.
 The marking and assist work by Udoka’s side was fantastic for much of the night, forcing Stephen Curry and Klay Thompson to put on a display of long shots to keep their side afloat.

-However, it was of little use in a first half in which Golden State could not find a way to stop the Celtics’ runs to the basket.
+However, it was of little use in a first half in which Golden State might not find a way to stop the Celtics’ runs to the basket.
 The absence of any real intimidators in Kerr’s little quintet left the Massachusetts side free to frequently attack the visitors’ zone, who were unable to remedy this problem all night and ended up conceding 52 points in the paint. .
 In addition, this mismatch caused the outsides to close on the penetrators very often and neglect the outside marking a little more, something that was also punished by the local offense.

 Jayson Tatum was specifically the one who best read these situations, adding 9 assists to his 26 points and becoming the great offensive reference of his team.
 Although Brown surpassed him in scoring with 27 points and Marcus Smart was close with 24, the forward’s generating capacity was undoubtedly a differential and made him compensate for his 9/23 in shooting.